-People ask us all the time, “where do you get your plants” and the answer for some of the varieties under the Monrovia label might surprise you.
-They’re not created by skilled breeders who cross this plant with that plant to get something with superior traits (though this does happen, of course).
-Instead, some of your favorites were made by Mother Nature who throws us a curveball now and then with plant mutations.
+People ask us all the time, "where do you get your plants."
+The answer for some of the varieties under the Monrovia label might surprise you.
+They're not created by skilled breeders who cross this plant with that plant to get something with superior traits.
+(Though this does happen, of course).
+Instead, some of your favorites were made by Mother Nature.
+She throws us a curveball now and then with plant mutations.

-Here’s the science: Plant mutations, known as sports, breaks, or chimeras, are naturally occurring genetic mutations resulting from a faulty chromosomal replication that can change the appearance of the foliage, flowers, fruit or stems of any plant.
+Here's the science: Plant mutations, known as sports, breaks, or chimeras, are naturally occurring genetic mutations.
+This results from a faulty chromosomal replication.
+This can change the appearance of the foliage, flowers, fruit or stems of any plant.
 They have no relation to the individual’s ancestry and the change can occur spontaneously.

 And, here are the result: We can cultivate that mutation to make a new variation of the plant.
 These are just a few of the popular plants we grow that stemmed from a mutation.

 The upshot?
 Be on the lookout in your own garden because you never know what Mother Nature is going to do!

 This unique hydrangea was discovered by one of our employees in a garden in Southern California.
 A sport of Endless Summer hydrangea.
 Just one plant of the many of this variety that had been planted there mutated to produce ruby-black stems.
 Cuttings were taken and grown out to see if ruby-black stem would remain or revert back to it's original color.
 It stayed ruby-black and a killer new plant was born.
 The big brilliant-blue mophead flowers with ruby-black stems are long lasting and extraordinary in cut flower arrangements.